mackelab/delfi/docs/docs/install.md

 pip install -e .
 ```

 Installing `delfi` as described above will automatically take care of the requirements.
+In total, this installation will typically take less than a minute.

 ## Small print